Why We Built PayaGo

 What we built

-PayaGo is one app that handles the entire journey from “we should go somewhere” to “everything is booked.”
+PayaGo is one app that helps move the group from “we should go somewhere” to a coordinated trip plan everyone can review and act on.

 Who we're building for